 When I make my armadillo eggs, I adapt a recipe created by the Southfork Ranch.
 (If you’re a fan of the TV show “Dallas,” the ranch is indeed a real place, though I don’t think anyone named J.R.
 Ewing or Miss Ellie lives there.)
-Their version is simple—quartered jalapeños stuffed with cheddar, wrapped in sausage and baked.
+Their version is simple—quartered jalapeños stuffed with cheddar, wrapped in breakfast sausage, and baked.
 Sure, the cheddar lends a yolk effect to the “eggs” when sliced in half.
 But I combine softened cream cheese with the cheddar, as I adore how its cool creaminess complements the hot jalapeños.

 What do you know as armadillo eggs?
 Here’s my version, which may be different than yours, but they are still outstanding.
 And even if nobody is certain on what to call them, I can be sure that you won’t be able to eat just one.